During Japan’s hot summer season, what kind of sweets do you like to eat? Ice cream is a solid way to cool off, but what about shaved ice?

 2. The Rise of Syrup After World War Ⅱ

-If you’ve ever had shaved ice, it was probably sweetened using one of the major syrup flavors: strawberry, melon, blue Hawaii, or lemon.
+If you’ve ever had shaved ice, it was probably sweetened using one of the popular syrup flavors: strawberry, melon, blue Hawaii, or lemon.
 Before the invention of modern sweeteners after World War II, however, the Japanese used sugar, honey, or azuki beans to sweeten shaved ice.

 What syrup flavor is your favorite?
 Strawberry?
 Lemon?
 Melon?